yashu1wwww/Bookmyshow-movies-auto-ratings-with-multiple-accounts/README.md

 You only need to enter the OTP within 11 seconds (use your mobile phone for faster entry of OTP).

+## "If you know how to automate OTP entry, then fork it."

 Note: After replacing the email and URL, the entire process will be automated."

 👉use these technique to enter otp fastly